-The foot joints most commonly affected include:
+The most commonly affected foot joints include the:

 Damage to the tendons and ligaments in the middle of the foot can cause the arch of the foot to collapse.

 The knee joint contains cartilage to prevent the bones from scraping against each other.
 Inflammation can damage this cartilage, causing the bones to rub together.
-This tends to occur in people who experience chronic RA or do not receive effective treatment to control the inflammation.
+This tends to occur in people who experience chronic RA or do not receive effective treatment to manage the inflammation.